cepthomas/Nebulator/README.md

 - Multiple file change watcher.
 - General purpose embedded C# in memory compiler.
 - Various utilities and extensions.
+- Super lightweight unit tester for when NUnit is too much.

 # Third Party
 This application uses these excellent FOSS components: